 Over the years I’ve become less of a belligerent backpacker who looks down his nose at people who go on organized tours.
 Especially affordable tours that are putting money into the local economy and doing it with some care for the people who live and work there.

 I still hate huge cruise ships and “Europe in 6 days” package tours where 30+ people are herded on and off a bus.
 Done right though, small group tours can result in a less stressful and less time-consuming trip, so you can just enjoy what you’re experiencing instead of taking care of business every day and finding 20 things to argue about with your travel partner.
 Often travelers start out as shoestring backpackers, then graduate to shorter-term vacationers later.
 As they gravitate to having more money but more limited time, their priorities shift.

-Earlier this year I took an organized tour with Intrepid Adventures from Buenos Aires to Rio, with a ranch stay in Uruguay in there for a few days on a ranch.
+I recently took an organized tour with Intrepid Adventures from Buenos Aires to Rio, with a ranch stay in Uruguay for a few days, sheep and cattle herding included.
 This was certainly not my first group tour since I go on press trips all the time with other writers, plus sometimes I join regular travelers on bike tours like this one from BikeTours.com, cycling through the Balkans.
 This was the first time I went on a budget tour though, where I could see the price and compare it to what I would have spent on my own.